FitcheckBU/FitcheckBU/replit.md

 ## Overview

-FitcheckBU is a mobile-first inventory management application for fashion items, built with Ionic React and Firebase.
-The application enables users to photograph clothing items, upload them to cloud storage, and automatically analyze them using Google Cloud Vision API.
-The system generates detailed metadata about fashion items including category, brand, color, condition, and style tags, creating a searchable digital inventory for fashion resale or personal collection management.
+FitcheckBU is a mobile-first inventory management application for secondhand clothing sellers, built using the Ionic React framework.
+The app enables users to upload clothing images, automatically analyze them using Google Cloud Vision API, and manage their inventory.
+The application supports both web and native mobile platforms through Capacitor, with a focus on providing a streamlined experience for cataloging and selling vintage/secondhand fashion items.

 ## User Preferences